Experimental Tests of Invariant Set Theory: Introduction

-$p$-adic numbers form a back-bone of modern number theory and as such provide a framework to describe quantum physics within a finite number-theoretic framework.
-An example is the notion of complementarity which underpins the uncertainty principle in quantum mechanics.
-In Invariant Set Theory complementarity is an emergent property of number theoretic properties of trigonometric functions such as $\cos {\phi}$, for example that $\cos \phi$ is not a rational number when $\exp {i \phi}$ is a primitive $p$th root of unity.
-The complex Hilbert Space of standard quantum mechanics arises is a singular limit of invariant set theory when $p$ is set equal to infinity.
+$p$-adic numbers form a back-bone of modern number theory {\mbox{\cite{Woodcock1998padic}}} and as such provide {way for us to use sophisticated tools from finite number theory to} describe quantum physics.
+An example of this is how IST explains complementarity, a concept underpinning the uncertainty principle in quantum mechanics.
+In IST, complementarity is an emergent phenomenon arising from Niven's theorem, a number-theoretic property of trigonometric functions. {The theorem states that} $\cos \phi$ is not a rational number when $\exp {i \phi}$ is a primitive $p$th root of unity (i.e., when $\phi$ is not 0 or some integer multiple of $\pi$).
+Notably, the complex Hilbert Space of standard quantum mechanics {seems to arise} as a singular limit of invariant set theory when $p$ is set equal to infinity.

-However, despite showing how the vast majority of quantum phenomena can be described deterministically, the theory deviates from standard quantum physics in some of its predictions---mainly in ways which stem from the necessarily finiteness of the $p$-adic metric used.
-In this paper, we give these key points of deviation, and investigate the extent to which these could be used to experimentally test the theory.
+However, despite showing how key examples of quantum phenomena (like the sequential Stern-Gerlach effect, and Bell inequality violation, {in \mbox{\cite{Palmer2020Discretization}}}) can be described deterministically, the theory deviates from standard quantum physics in some of its predictions---mainly in ways which stem from the $p$-adic metric being finite. {While there have been some attempts to challenge IST mathematically \mbox{\cite{Sen2021Analysis}}, these empirical differences have not yet been properly considered.} In this paper, we give these key points of deviation, and investigate the extent to which these could be used to experimentally test the theory.